adobebc/web-apps-sdk/APIs/web-apps/get-web-app-detail.md

 	* `country` - optional, only when enableLocation is True, stores the country associated with the item *(string)*
 * `fields` - a collection of all custom fields associated with the webapp.
 Added to the webapp object as shorthand for following the rel='fields' link mentioned below *(array)*
 * `links` - a collection of uris are provided for discoverability.
 Each object contains links to: *(array)*
-	* `self` - a quick way of getting to the webapp detail page
 	* `items`- points to the sub-api that lists all webapp items for a webapp
 	* `fields`- points to the api that allows management of the custom fields
 	* `previewUrl` - link to see the webapp in the site front-end.
 Composed from the site default domain and the slug